 The key to recovering all losses owed is having an accurate assessment of your damages, knowing who is responsible to pay for damages and understanding the necessary steps of the recovery process.
 Vehicle owners have the right to disagree with any assessed amount of loss.
 Depending on the policy and state law, provisions are provided for dispute resolution.
 It is important to completely visually inspect the vehicle when it is delivered, but often the average consumer cannot see all possible defects.
 If you are unsure we strongly suggest you hire an independent appraiser for a post repair inspection - any flaws or defects in repairs after an accident or "evidence of repairs" can affect your trade-in or resale value negatively.

 It is up to state laws and insurance policy terms to determine if diminished value will be paid out or not.
 Most states do not require it to be paid out.
-States may have laws that allows DV, does not allow it or no real law so court cases decide about the requirement for diminished value claims if an insurance company and a car owner cannot come to an agreement on their own.
+States may have laws that allow diminished value, does not allow it or no real law so court cases decide about the requirement for diminished value claims if an insurance company and a car owner cannot come to an agreement on their own.

 Some things taken into account when trying to calculate diminished value are: the overall condition of the vehicle prior to the loss, the amount of damage, the type of damage, the extent of the damage, and the damage area.
 Accident or repair related loss of value can be assessed through an inspection of the vehicle by a qualified mechanic or post-repair inspector.